-101. Growth of Western Civilization

-Surveys of Egyptian, Mesopotamian, Greek, and Roman History.
+- 101. Growth of Western Civilization.
+I Three hours Surveys of Egyptian, Mesopotamian, Greek, and Roman History.
 The founding and spread of Christianity.
 The barbarian invasions, feudalism, the Church, the Empire, the Renaissance, and the Reformation.
-(Juniors and Seniors will be required to do additional work to receive full credit.)

-102. Growth of Western Civilization
+(Juniors and Seniors will be required to do additional work to receive full credit.) - 102.
+Growth of Western Civilization.
+II

 Continuation of 101.
 Outlines the rise of the great powers, the several revolutions of modern history, the Napoleonic period, and the major political phenomena of the nineteenth and the twentieth centuries.
-(Juniors and Seniors will be required to do additional work to receive full credit.)
+(Juniors and Seniors will be required to do additional work to receive full credit.) - 203.
+English History.
+I Three hours

-203. English History

-The development of Britain from Roman times, through the Anglo-Saxon period, Norman England, the Middle Ages, with emphasis on the Tudor and Stuart eras.
-Not offered 1965-'66.

-204. Great Britain Since 1714
+The development of Britain from Roman times, through the Anglo-Saxon period, Norman England, the Middle Ages, with emphasis on the Tudor and Stuart eras. - 204.
+Great Britain Since 1714.
+II

-The development of Britain in the eighteenth, nineteenth and twentieth centuries with emphasis upon the growth of democracy and the establishment of the British Empire.
-Not offered 1965-'66.

-205. Modern and Contemporary Europe Since 1815

-Western Europe from the Congress of Vienna to about the end of the century.
+Three hours The development of Britain in the eighteenth, nineteenth, and twentieth centuries with emphasis upon the growth of democracy and the establishment of the British Empire. - 205.
+Modern and Contemporary Europe Since 1815.
+I Three hours Western Europe from the Congress of Vienna to about the end of the century.
 Outlines political and economic history and examines nationalism, liberalism, socialism, Darwinism, and industrialism.
-Not open to Freshmen.

-206. Modern and Contemporary Europe Since 1815

-Continuation of 205.
+Not open to Freshmen. - 206.
+Modern and Contemporary Europe Since 1815.
+II Three hours Continuation of 205.
 Western Europe from about 1900 to the present, with particular emphasis on Russia and the modern Near Eastern Question.
 The problems of the new economic and political balance of power, the conflict of ideologies, cultural relativism, the new age of conservatism.
-Not open to Freshmen.
+Not open to Freshmen. - 210.
+Canadian History.
+II

-209. Canadian History

-A tracing of the political, economic, and cultural history of Canada and the Atlantic Provinces to the Quebec Conference of 1864.
-Lectures and student reports.

-210. Canadian History

-Continuation of 209.
-A survey of Canada's history from the Confederation to the present.
-Includes an analysis of cabinet or parliamentary government.
-Lectures and student reports.

-211. Russian and Eastern European History

-The study of Russian and East European history from the Byzantine and Slavic origins up to the Congress of Vienna.
+A cursive tracing of the founding of New France.
+More intensively, an outline of the constitutional and political history of the nineteenth and twentieth centuries.
+Canada's role in world affairs and her challenging internal problems. - 211.
+Russian and Eastern European History.
+I Three hours The study of Russian and East European history from the Byzantine and Slavic origins up to the Congress of Vienna.
 Assigned readings and reports.

-212. Russian and Eastern European History
+- 212. Russian and Eastern European History.
+II

-The study of Russian and East European history from the Congress of Vienna to the near present.
+Three hours The study of Russian and East European history from the Congress of Vienna to the near present.
 The course will be concentrated upon the causes, nature, and consequences of the Russian Revolution.
-Assigned readings and reports.
+Assigned readings and reports. - 215.
+American History.
+I Three hours

-215. American History

-European backgrounds, colonial development, the Revolution, the onset of the national period, Jacksonianism, sectionalism, and the Civil War.
+European backgrounds, colonial development, the Revolution, the onset of the national period, Jacksonianism, sectionalism, and the Civil War. - 216.
+American History.
+II

-216. American History

 Continuation of 215.
-The aftermath of the Civil War, the economic phenomena and political history of the late nineteenth century, the Roosevelt and the Wilson eras, the New Deal and the Second World War.

-217. Introduction to Far Eastern Civilization
+The aftermath of the Civil War, the economic phenomena and political history of the late nineteenth century, the Roosevelt and the Wilson eras, the New Deal, and the Second World War. - 217.
+Introduction to East Asian Civilization.
+Not offered 1966-'67.
+Three hours

-Three hours An introduction to the history of East Asian civilizations from the earliest times to the present day.
-Primary emphasis will be placed on the civiliza-tions of China and Japan, and special attention will be given to the contacts between East Asia and the West.

-218. Introduction to Far Eastern Civilization Continuation of 217.

-303. American Diplomatic History
+An introduction to the history of East Asian civilizations from the earliest times to the present day.
+Primary emphasis will be placed on the civilizations of China and Japan, and special attention will be given to the contacts between East Asia and the West. - 218.
+Introduction to East Asion Civilization.
+Not offered 1966-'67.
+Three hours Continuation of 217. - 303.
+American Diplomatic History.
+Not offered 1966-'67.
+Three hours

-The diplomatic relations of the United States since 1789, with emphasis upon colonial background, problems of a New Nation, War of 1812, Monroe Doctrine, and expansionist problems prior to the Civil War.

-304. American Diplomatic History
+The diplomatic relations of the United States since 1789, with emphasis upon colonial background, problems of a New Nation, War of 1812, Monroe Doctrine, and expansionist problems prior to the Civil War. - 304.
+American Diplomatic History.
+Not offered 1966-'67.
+Three hours